Asfaam/crms/readme.md

 ## Database Design

-The database is centered around the following core entities:
+The database is centered around the following core tables:

-- Users
-- Roles
+- users
-- Resources
+- resources
-- Booking Requests
+- resmanagers
-- Booking Status History
+- bookings

 Each booking request maintains a lifecycle from submission to final decision.